bsc-iitm/machine-learning-foundations/docs/week-3/projections.md

 ## Projections: m-dimensions

-The main takeaway from the 2D case is this: the vector closest to $b$ in the column space of $X$ is its projection onto the column space of $X$.
+The main takeaway from the 2D case is this: the vector closest to $y$ in the column space of $X$ is its projection onto the column space of $X$.
 This can be extended to any higher dimensional space.
 First, we note that for a projection, the error vector is orthogonal to the column space of $X$: